ARM-software/arm-trusted-firmware/docs/process/contributing.rst

    targeting the ``integration`` branch.

-   -  The changes will then undergo further review and testing by the :ref:`maintainers`.
+   -  The changes will then undergo further review and testing by the :ref:`code owners` and :ref:`maintainers`.
 Any review comments will be made directly on your patch.
 This may require you to do some rework.
+For controversial changes, the discussion might be moved to the `TF-A mailing list`_ to involve more of the community.

    Refer to the `Gerrit Uploading Changes documentation`_ for more details.